This classic tiramisu has been given the pumpkin spice treatment and filled with a light creamy pumpkin cream filling!

 My base recipe always begins with the same three ingredients.
 Cream cheese, mascarpone cheese and heavy whipped cream.
 By combining these three ingredients you can be sure of a good base which will let you slice the dessert into tidy squares just like how your favorite Italian restaurant does it!

-Creating the filling for a pumpkin spice tiramisu.
+what’s in the filling for pumpkin tiramisu?

 Once you’ve combined the cream and cheese all that would be left to do in a normal tiramisu would be just to add the coffee soaked espresso ladyfingers.
 But this pumpkin spice tiramisu is a little more special because of the added pumpkin!